Timothy C. Hain,

 Usually there will need to be judgment call on the part of the examiner, integrating together information about nystagmus and other data about which ear is diseased (such as hearing, fullness and the like).
 When horizontal nystagmus follows an Epley maneuver for posterior canal BPPV, in nearly all instances the most likely "bad" ear is the one in which posterior canal type BPPV was seen previously.
 In situations where the side is unclear, it is our practice to first treat the more likely side with home exercises, and then switch to the other side after a week.

-Treatment of lateral canal BPPV has not been as well established as in typical BPPV, but it is based on the same biomechanics and logic.
+Treatment of lateral canal BPPV has not been as well established as in typical PC BPPV, but it is based on the same biomechanics and logic.

-Almost all maneuvers for lateral canal BPPV take the general
+All maneuvers for lateral canal BPPV take the general

 approach of turning the body or head around the long axis, from the